samm82/Drasil/code/stable/README.md

 --------------------------------------------------

 ### Summary of Folder Structure and File Contents

-Last updated: August 20, 2021
+Last updated: March 2, 2023
 --------------------------------------------------

+**chemcode**

+- Contains the (currently) expected output for the ChemCode example

 **dblpendulum**

 - Contains the (currently) expected output for the DblPendulum example

 **gamephysics**

 - Contains the (currently) expected output for the GamePhysics example

 **glassbr**

 - Contains the (currently) expected output for the GlassBR example

 **hghc**

 - Contains the (currently) expected output for the HGHC example

 **nopcm**

 - Contains the (currently) expected output for the NoPCM example

 **pdcontroller**

 - Contains the (currently) expected output for the PD Controller example

 **projectile**

 - Contains the (currently) expected output for the Projectile example

 **sglpendulum**

 - Contains the (currently) expected output for the SglPendulum example

 **ssp**

 - Contains the (currently) expected output for the SSP example

 **swhs**

 - Contains the (currently) expected output for the SWHS example

 **template**

 - Contains the (currently) expected output for the Template example

 README.md

 - This file